pallets/werkzeug/docs/routing.rst

 ``default`` converter is used (``string`` by default).
 The available converters are discussed below.

-Rules that end with a slash are "branches", others are "leaves".
-If ``strict_slashes`` is enabled (the default), visiting a branch URL without a trailing slash will redirect to the URL with a slash appended.

 Many HTTP servers merge consecutive slashes into one when receiving requests.
 If ``merge_slashes`` is enabled (the default), rules will merge slashes in non-variable parts when matching and building.
 Visiting